Hike into the Hollyford Valley

 Within the lush and verdant foliage of the Hollyford Valley, you could be forgiven for expecting a T-Rex to come crashing through the bush.
 The Hollyford Track traverses a landscape that appears to be one which time forgot.

-For many, the destination of Martin’s Bay is the highlight of the hike.
-This remote and beautiful location at the mouth of the Hollyford River is one of the most impressive sights in the South Island, and is one which comes as a well-earned reward for those who have undertaken the hike.
+For many, the destination of Martin's Bay is the highlight of the hike.
+This remote and beautiful location at the mouth of the Hollyford River is one of the most impressive sights on South Island, and it comes as a well-earned reward for those who have undertaken the hike.

-Other highlights include the two lakes along the way; Lake Alabaster and Lake McKerrow, as well as the site of the now abandoned Jamestown; an ill-fated farming establishment from the 1870s unable to survive the area’s harsh conditions.
+Other highlights include the two lakes along the way, Lake Alabaster and Lake McKerrow, and the site of the now abandoned Jamestown, an ill-fated farming establishment from the 1870s unable to survive the harsh conditions.

 HOW TO WALK THE HOLLYFORD TRACK

-The Hollyford Track is a multi-day tramping track which can take four to eight days to complete.
-It is suitable for hikers with good fitness and previous hiking experience as some sections of the track are rough and muddy and not well defined.
-There may be unbridged stream and river crossings.
+The Hollyford Track is a multi-day tramping track that takes four to eight days to complete.
+It suits hikers with good fitness and previous hiking experience, as some track sections are rough, muddy, and not well-defined.
+There may be unbridged streams and river crossings.

 As the only major track in Fiordland found at low altitude, the Hollyford is a popular option as it can be walked in any season and is rarely cut off by snow.
-Regardless of this, hikers should always check weather conditions before setting off and ensure they are prepared for all weather events.
-There are areas of the Hollyford Track that are prone to flooding during heavy rainfall events.
+Regardless, hikers should always check weather conditions before setting off and ensure they are prepared for all weather events.
+Some areas of the Hollyford Track are prone to flooding during heavy rainfall events.

-You will find the starting point of the track (or the finishing point if you are walking it in the other direction) at the end of the Lower Hollyford Road (off the Milford road).
+You will find the track's starting point (or the finishing point by walking it in the other direction) at the end of Lower Hollyford Road (off Milford Road).
 It will take approximately two hours to drive from Te Anau to the start of the track.
-The Hollyford Track finishes (or starts) at Martins Bay and you can choose to fly by helicopter or fixed wing plane or walk back along the track.
+The Hollyford Track finishes (or starts) at Martins Bay, and you can choose to fly by helicopter or fixed-wing plane or walk back along the track.

 The track can be undertaken as an independent walker but is also a popular guided walk experience.
-Guided walkers stay in different huts and have a value-added experience by way of accommodation and hosting, find out more here.
+Guided walkers stay in different huts and have a value-added experience through accommodation and hosting; find out more here.

-There are regular transport services available to get you to the track during the summer season.
+Regular transport services are available to get you to the track during the summer season.
 During winter, track transport will need to be arranged on an on-demand basis.
 Find out more about Hollyford Track transport here.

 Alternatively, the first part of the track is a perfect overnight option for families or those looking for a shorter option.